-The Company participated for a 45.00% non-operated working interest in the drilling of two wells operated by Giant Energy Co., LP, a related entity.
+The Company participated for a 45% non-operated working interest in the drilling of two wells operated by Giant Energy Co., LP, a related entity.
 The two wells are located in Nacogdoches County, Texas.
-The Giant Gas Unit #1 well was spud on November 11, 2009 and reached a total depth of 9,700 ft. on December 6, 2009.
+The Giant Gas Unit #1 well was drilled and reached a total depth of 9,700 ft. in late 2009.
 Production casing was set to a depth of 9,616 ft. through the Travis Peak Formation.
-The Giant Gas Unit #2 well was spud on June 1, 2010 and reached a total depth of 9,608 ft. on July 7, 2010.
+The Giant Gas Unit #2 well was drilled and reached a total depth of 9,608 ft. in July 2010.
 Production casing was set to a depth of 9,605 ft. through the Travis Peak Formation.
-The wells are currently being worked on.
+The Giant Gas Unit #1 was completed in May, 2011 and began producing approximately 15 mcfgpd.
+The Giant Gas Unit #2 is currently shut-in.